simonescaccia/Gymnasium-Taxi-Agent/README.md

 Also in this case there are some problems like computing the training, which requires a lot of time doing the predictions for each action, and the reward convergence, which is not stable.
 So, we change our approach by using a neural network to approximate the Q-values directly, but we use a neural network with the output layer that contains one neuron per action (taxi_DQN3.py):

 - Target function f: s -> Q(s, a)^|A|
-- Input layer: 64 neurons, using the ReLU activation function.
+- Input layer: 256 neurons, using the ReLU activation function.
-- Hidden layer: one layer with 64 neurons, using the ReLU activation function.
+- Hidden layer: one layer with 256 neurons, using the ReLU activation function.
 - Output layer: 6 neurons, using the linear activation function.

 #### 2.2.2 hyperparameters

-- experience_max_size = 10000
+- experience_max_size = 4000
-- batch_size = experience_max_size // 10
+- batch_size = 200

 They define the size of the experience buffer and the size of the batch used to train the neural network.

-- start_epsilon = 0.7
+- start_epsilon = 0.9
+- epsilon_divider = 2000
-- final_epsilon = 0.3
+- final_epsilon = 0.1

 Epsilon is used to choose the action, as in the basic Q-learning algorithm.